-► 3d Strengthen the ability of tourism enterprises and other stakeholders to provide information and interpretation
+► 3d Strengthen the provision of Cairngorms information and interpretation by tourism enterprises and other stakeholders

 Provision of information and interpretation directly by individuals who come into contact with visitors is considered to be a highly effective form of delivery.

 This should be pursued actively in the Cairngorms.
 Local tourism enterprises should be provided with training and knowledge about the National Park, including its special qualities, sources of information for visitors etc. to pass on to their guests.
 A 'Park Aware' scheme, which embraces this approach, has been established by the CBP and needs to be developed and extended.
 Some recognition and identification of people who have received this training should be considered.